specstoryai/badges/README.md

 npm install

 # (Optional) Configure for local development
-# Copy the example environment file
-cp .env.local.example .env.local
+# Create a .env.local file by copying .env.local.example and setting NEXT_PUBLIC_STATS_API_URL
-# Edit .env.local to point to your local stats server if needed
+# if you want to point to a local stats server (see Local Development below)

 # Start development server
 npm run dev --turbopack